flybywiresim/docs/docs/beginner-guide/descent.md

 In this chart for EGKK 26L ILS there is no DH for CAT IIIB defined - so we can enter "NO" into the RADIO field.

-If your are using Microsoft Flight Simulator without any Online ATC services (VATSIM, IVAO, PilotEdge, ...), and using the MSFS build-in ATC, you usually can't request ATIS information for the destination airport at this point.
+If we are using Microsoft Flight Simulator without any Online ATC services (VATSIM, IVAO, PilotEdge, ...), and using the MSFS build-in ATC, you usually can't request ATIS information for the destination airport at this point.
 MSFS ATC makes ATIS only available once close to the destination airport.

-If you are flying with Online ATC you can request ATIS via the MCDU-ATSU-ACO page or your network's client at this time.
+If we are flying with Online ATC you can request ATIS via the MCDU-ATSU-ACO page or your network's client at this time.

-You can in any case request the METAR weather information for the destination airport via the same page.
+We can in any case request the METAR weather information for the destination airport via the same page.

 ![MCDU ATSU AOC page - WX and ATIS](../assets/beginner-guide/descent/MCDU_ATSU_AOC_WX.png "MCDU ATSU AOC page - WX and ATIS")

+If we used Simbrief for flight planning we can also see METAR information on the FlyPad after importing the Simbrief plan to the FlyPad.

+(TODO: FlyPadv2 screenshot)

-Once you have confirmed the destination runway and the destination data you are set for the approach and can continue focus on the descent.
+Once we have confirmed the destination runway and the destination data you are set for the approach and can continue focus on the descent.

-This concludes descent planning.
+This concludes *Descent and Approach Planning*.

 ---